Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-10-draw-simple-shapes.md

 }
 ```

 Notice the difference with the ellipse as it allows us to create a different width and height.
-If they were the same, it would be a circle.
+If the height and width were the same, it would be a circle.

 ## rect()